limpyd/redis-limpyd/doc/fields.rst

 **Multi:**

-The two following commands are not called on the fields themselves, but on an instance.
+The following commands are not called on the fields themselves, but on an instance:

 - hmget_
 - hmset_
+- hgetall_
+- hkeys_
+- hvals_
+- hlen_

 hmget
 """""